Jonelle Allen

-Jonelle Allen (born July 18, 1944) is an American actress, singer, and dancer from Harlem, New York, United States.
+Jonelle R. Allen (born July 8, 1948) is an American actress, singer, and dancer.
 Beginning her professional career in the late 1960s, Allen has co-starred in films, Broadway productions, and television.
 In 1972, Allen was nominated for a Tony Award for Best Actress in a Musical for her performance in the musical Two Gentlemen of Verona.

-Biography
+She appeared in films such as Come Back Charleston Blue (1972) and The River Niger (1976) and was a regular cast member in television series Generations (1989–1991) and Dr. Quinn, Medicine Woman (1993–1998).

-Early life, education and career
+Early life and education

 Born in New York City, Allen was raised in the Sugar Hill section of Harlem.
 The only child of Marion, a postal worker, and Robert Allen, a NYC transit worker, Allen began performing at the age of four, and attended the Professional Children's School.
-She made her Broadway debut at the age of six in The Wisteria Trees, Joshua Logan's Americanized adaptation of The Cherry Orchard, starring Helen Hayes.
-As a child, she also made regular appearances on a local children's television series, The Merry Mailman, hosted by Ray Heatherton.
+As a child, she made regular appearances on a local children's television series, The Merry Mailman, hosted by Ray Heatherton.